-- 1. Access the KPI design page. - Select the Schedule, Alerts, and Privileges tab.
+- 1. Access the KPI design page. - In the upper-right corner of the page, select P. The KPI design page appears. - Select the Schedule, Alerts, and Privileges tab.
 The Schedule, Alerts, and Privileges section appears, displaying the Select Users or Group list in the Privileges subsection.